 How can I get cheaper 125cc insurance?

 If you have access to a locked garage, parking your 125cc bike in there overnight will help lower the insurance premium.
 To make it even cheaper put extra security on your bike such as disc locks, chains and alarms.
 The Met police’s Lock, Chain, Cover campaign has these very measures in mind.

 Covering fewer miles over the course of a year (where possible) will also lower your insurance cost, as will not using it for business.

-We compare against all the top insurers in one place to ensure you get the cheapest cover possible.
-See for yourself, get an online quote with MCN Compare (online and over the phone).
+We compare against all the top insurers in one place to help ensure you get the cheapest insurance quotes possible.
+See for yourself – get an online quote with MCN Compare or call over the phone on 0330 022 5970.

 GET A QUOTE